Thursday, October 09, 2014

 AA: A historical epic in tableaux.
 Méliès is at the beginning of the lavish tradition of Jeanne d'Arc films, in contrast to the Dreyer-Bresson approach.
 Domrémy, the vision, denouncing the captain, the court of the King, Renault de Chartres, the coronation at Reims, the battle at Compègne, the siege of the fortress, Jeanne captured, the vision of the village, the interrogation, the burning at the stake.
 The signature bright red highlight of the hand-coloured films of Georges Méliès appears at the burning.
 The apotheosis: the ascent into heaven. - David Robinson was inspired as the bonimenteur in English. - The hand-colouring of the source material had been charmingly rendered in the restoration.

-La Légende de Rip Van Winkle (1905).
+Georges Méliès: La Légende de Rip Van Winkle (FR 1905).
 Photo: La Cinémathèque française.
-Click to enlarge.
+Please click on the image to enlarge it.

 LA LÉGENDE DE RIP VAN WINKLE (Rip’s Dream) (Georges Méliès, Star Film - FR 1905) D: Georges Méliès; orig. l: 405 m; 35 mm, 278 m, 15' (16 fps); print source: La Cinémathèque française, Paris.